 The Modern Slavery Act 2015 places an obligation on UK businesses with a turnover of over £36 million to produce a modern slavery statement.
 Slavery and Human Trafficking remains a hidden blight on our global society.
-We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
+We all have a responsibility to be alert to the risks, however small, in our business and in our wider supply chain.
 Staff are expected to report concerns and management are expected to act upon them.

 L&Q Estates are developers and promoters of residential, commercial and mixed-use real estate developments in most geographical areas of the UK.

-We are dedicated to providing our employees with a positive working environment which complies or exceeds the requirements of all applicable legislation including human rights, anti-discrimination and fundamental rights at work.
+We are dedicated to providing our employees with a positive working environment which complies with or exceeds the requirements of all applicable legislation including human rights, anti-discrimination and fundamental rights at work.

-L&Q Estates (and the legal entities set out in Appendix A hereto) are wholly owned by L&Q Housing Trust but operate as a separate 'arms-length' business with its head office in Warwick.
+L&Q Estates (and the legal entities set out in Appendix A hereto) are wholly owned by L&Q Housing Trust but operate as a separate ‘arms-length’ business with its head office in Warwick

 We have absolutely zero tolerance to slavery and human trafficking and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 It is our policy to act ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to help eradicate slavery and human trafficking.

 We do not employ many people directly or indirectly.